|Title:||Budd Steinhilber Papers|

 Syracuse, NY 13244-2010

-Budd Steinhilber (1924- ) was born in New York City and graduated, with Honors, from Pratt Institute in 1943.
+Born in New York City, Steinhilber graduated with Honors from Pratt Institute in 1943.
 His first job was with Raymond Loewy Associates in New York City, but after only a year he left to become one of the first two employees of Dohner & Lippincott (later J. Gordon Lippincott & Co. and then Lippincott & Margulies).
 In 1947 Budd worked on the team that designed the short-lived Tucker automobile, producing drawings, models, and design prototypes.

 Soon after this, Steinhilber joined with a Lippincott colleague, his friend and fellow Pratt graduate Read Viemeister, to form Vie Design Studios, based in Yellow Springs, Ohio.
 Vie's clients included the Antioch Summer Shakespeare Festival, for whom Steinhilber eventually designed sets for every one of Shakespeare's thirty-seven plays, an achievement unmatched by any other designer thus far.
 (Steinhilber also appeared onstage in several productions.)
 In 1951 Vie served as consultant to Steinhilber's former employer, Lippincott & Margulies, on designs for the crew and officer's quarters for the USS Nautilus nuclear submarine.